A family of 4 (2 adults and 2 children) planned to spend the summer holidays in Apulia, South Italy.

 Martina Franca – meat lovers paradise

 We continued exploring the gorgeous Itria Valley.
 That day it was the largest city and the heart of the valley – Martina Franca.
 Its historic centre boasted impressive baroque architecture.
 As we were true meat lovers, the region was a paradise for us!
 We had lunch in a braceria.
 We chose our favourite pieces of meat and had them cooked on charcoal just for us.
+One of the most delicious things we tried in Martina Franca was a local speciality capocollo – a delicious cold pork cut.
 Read moreHide

 Day